Exploring Universal Intrinsic Task Subspace via Prompt Tuning: Conclusion and Discussion

-In this paper, we study the hypothesis that the adaptations of PLMs to various tasks can be reparameterized as optimizations of a few free parameters in the same low-dimensional \textit{intrinsic task subspace}.
-We develop an analysis pipeline called \ourmodel, which first finds a subspace by jointly compressing the adaptive parameters of multiple tasks and then tune parameters only in the subspace for unseen data and tasks.
-The non-trivial performances achieved by \ourmodel in extremely low dimension provide positive evidence for the hypothesis.
-We also discuss the factors influencing the results and the potential practical use of \ourmodel.
-In future, we will improve the \ourmodel framework to better verify the \textit{universal low-dimensional reparameterization} hypothesis and develop more practical techniques for more efficient optimization in low-dimensional subspaces.
+We study the hypothesis that PLM adaptations to various tasks can be reparameterized as optimizations within a \textbf{unified} low-dimensional \textit{intrinsic task subspace}.
+We develop an analysis tool \ourmodel.
+It first finds a subspace by jointly decomposing the adaptive parameters of multiple tasks and then tunes parameters within the subspace for unseen data and tasks.
+Experiments show the found subspaces contain good solutions for PLM adaptations, which is strong evidence for our hypothesis.

+\textbf{Relation to the scaling law.} Recently, researchers have found that larger PLMs tend to be more sample-efficient~\citep{Kaplan2020ScalingLF}, parameter-efficient~\citep{lester2021power} and cross-task generalizable~\citep{Wei2021FLAN}.
+Our hypothesis may help us understand this phenomenon: the adaptations of larger PLMs can be better reparameterized into a unified subspace so that the cross-task generalization will be easier, and \citet{aghajanyan-etal-2021-intrinsic} show larger PLMs have lower reparameterization dimensions, hence they should need fewer data and tunable parameters.
+This also implies that the characteristics of intrinsic task subspaces could be used to examine how well a PLM is trained.

+\textbf{Utilize and manipulate intrinsic vectors.} The intrinsic vectors obtained during IST depict the adaptations to different tasks and it is worthwhile to explore whether we can (1) utilize them to find the relations among different tasks, and (2) manipulate these vectors to achieve cross-task generalization.
+We also encourage future works to explore more methods to tune PLMs within low-dimensional intrinsic task subspaces, which may have some practical benefits such as avoiding over-parameterization and being more environmentally friendly with fewer tunable parameters.